 Or perhaps I should have called this blog Mr Blobby’s last stand.
-For those who haven’t read any of the previous blogs Mr Blobby is our 21 year old cat who has only recently started his travels having been a house cat for the proceeding 20 years.
-Sadly as this year has progressed he is… Read More Wonderful Waikato – Little Waipa
+For those who haven’t read any of the previous blogs, Mr Blobby is our 21-year-old cat who has only recently started his travels having been a house cat for the proceeding 20 years.
+Sadly as this year has progressed, he is really starting… Read More Wonderful Waikato – Little Waipa

 Driving out from Masterton 🚌 to visit Castlepoint is one of those things that anyone who is visiting the area probably does given that the lighthouse is one of the most visited in the country.
 So it was with us heading out from the showgrounds early to make the most of the day.
 It’s a… Read More Castlepoint

 Whoever planned the roads in the central Hawkes Bay didn’t know how to draw a straight line with the quickest way between anywhere either an unuseable metal road or some higgly piggly line that some sadist drew on the map.
 I exaggerate slightly (only slightly) but the distance from Kairakau to Pourerere Beach as the… Read More Pourerere Beach – It’s Worth The Drive.

 We had planned that our next trip would head south with the idea to explore places that we hadn’t seen or been too for a number of years.
 I had told Sarah that I didn’t want to drive any further than Taupo on the first day although if she wanted to stop elsewhere on the… Read More Heading South – First Stop Taupo

 Photos are your window into the past, looking back at them can evoke memories or trigger feelings that perhaps you might have forgotten about and so it is with me and my blog.
 I knew that I wanted write to about what had happened during the year but didn’t quite know how to express this… Read More 2018 In Photos Part One